Academic Probation & Readmission

 New Transfer or Continuing Students

-New transfer and continuing students will be assigned a specific intervention that is tailored to their academic needs.
+Other new transfers and continuing transfer students will be assigned a specific intervention that is tailored to their academic needs.
 Since each student has a unique situation or set of circumstances, these interventions are designed to provide assistance and resources that are most helpful and appropriate for each individual student.
+Please read your Academic Probation emails carefully.
+If you do not follow the stated requirements, you may get a hold on your registrations.

 Students on academic probation may be required to complete a survey to help connect them to on-campus resources or meet one-on-one with an academic advisor, a peer mentor, or a department representative.